Tier 1 Sea Ice Changes CMIP6 f_out 3.2%

 Caveats

-Sea Ice Volume per Area Change (SH)
+Sea Ice Volume per Area Change (SOH)

 | Variables | avg_sivol |